tsionyx/pynogram/README.rst

 Solve the `nonogram puzzles <https://en.wikipedia.org/wiki/Nonogram>`_ and see the solution process.
-Currently supports black-and-white and color puzzles (see file format in ``examples/hello.txt``) with the unlimited size.
-Also you can solve puzzles from http://webpbn.com that have thousands of them.
+Supports both black-and-white and color puzzles with the unlimited (at least in theory) size.
+Also, you can solve puzzles from http://webpbn.com that have thousands of them.

 Install
 -------